 UEA mathematicians have a proven track record of working with outside organisations.
 This page describes the many different ways in which we can use our expertise to help businesses.

+Members of the School of Mathematics are regular participants at Industrial Study Groups, where a group of mathematicians from around the world gather for a week to work intensively on problems brought by outside companies.
+The companies pay to bring a problem, and in return benefit from discussions with academics during the week and a formal report produced afterwards.
 In 2012, the School of Mathematics at UEA hosted the 85th European Study Group with Industry.
-At the meeting, a group of mathematicians from around the world gathered to work intensively on problems brought by outside companies.
-The companies paid to bring the problem, and in return benefit from discussions with academics during the week and a formal report produced afterwards.
-More details about the meeting at UEA and future study groups can be obtained from the 85th European Study Group with Industry page.

-If a small well-defined problem you have might benefit from some work by a fourth-year undergraduate or masters student, it might form a suitable basis for an MMath or MSc project.
+If a small well-defined problem you have might benefit from some work by a fourth-year undergraduate or masters student, it might form a suitable basis for a project for a final-year Master of Mathematics student.
 In return for sponsorship from the company, a student will spend 1/3 of the their year working on an agreed project, under the direction of an academic adviser from the School of Mathematics.
-For more information see our MMath project information, or contact the MMath Course Director, Dr Hayder Salman.
+For more information contact the Director of Teaching, Prof Emilian Parau.

 For larger and/or more complex problems an internship may be more appropriate.
 With support from an academic partner in the School of Mathematics, a graduate student can spend 3–6 months working full time at your company.